MGXlab/Viromics-Workshop-MGX/_episodes/43_gene_content.md

 #### Preparations
 We provide an R script `day4_clustering.R` for today's analysis in `../code/day4` (actually I think the students don't have access to the github?
 How will we provide the code/data?).
 However if you are familiar with making heatmaps and clustering data in R (or any other language), please feel free to make your own script: we only provide a script to allow you focus on the underlying biology without being bogged down by boring programming.

 For this part of the workshop you are going to use Rstudio and a number of packages ([Tidyverse](https://www.tidyverse.org/), [ComplexHeatmap](https://jokergoo.github.io/ComplexHeatmap-reference/book/]).
-These have been installed in the `day4_clustering` conda environment, so we first activate it:
+Tidyverse and Rstudio have been installed in the  `day4_rstudio` conda environment, so we first activate it:

 ~~~
 # Activate the conda environment